 PQView combines powerful features in a user-friendly interface.
 Measurements can be stored in either Microsoft® Access or Microsoft SQL Server.
 A complete PQView system consists of three main applications: the Power Quality Data Manager (PQDM), the Power Quality Data Analyzer (PQDA), and PQWeb®.

 PQ Data Manager (PQDM)

 PQDM automatically builds power quality databases from data sources.
 It also automatically sends email notifications using SMTP servers or Microsoft Outlook clients when data sources have finished importing, rms voltage variations are imported from data sources, or measurements are not collected from a monitoring instrument for a specified period.
 PQDM automatically correlates measurements by time stamp and location.
 It also deletes old measurements, manually adds missed rms voltage, and performs EN 50160 or NVE 1557compliance calculations, automatic derivations, and automatic fault location.
-In addition, it can update measurement databases automatically once per day, manually, or as fast as once every minute.
+In addition, it can manually or automatically update measurements databases once per day, or even as fast as once every minute.

 PQ Data Analyzer (PQDA)

 PQDA creates trends, histograms, and statistical summary tables of more than 125 steady-state characteristics listed within the IEEE Std 1159.3-2003 PQDIF standard.
 It scores charts, event lists, tables, and indices to analyze voltage sags/dips, swells, and interruptions.
 PQDA interfaces with Microsoft Word to create summary documents automatically, and allows the user to filter invalid measurements from the final analysis.